Pac-Man Championship Edition: Development

 The idea for the game that later became Pac-Man Championship Edition was conceived following the release of the original Pac-Man arcade game for the Xbox Live Arcade online service in 2006.
 Namco Bandai Games producer Nobutaka Nakajima noticed how the classic Pac-Man gameplay took place on a tall, vertical screen, in drastic comparison to the widescreen HD television sets most consumers have, alongside its "very low-resolution, old-school gameplay."
 With next generation video game consoles posing much more powerful hardware, the idea of a modernized remake of Pac-Man for HD televisions came into fruition.
 Nakajima became the project's producer, assisted by director Tadashi Iguchi and designer Toru Iwatani, the original creator of Pac-Man.
 Championship Edition was the last game that Iwatani designed.
 When the game was being idealized, the development team focused on the question: "We have all of this new technology and hardware and power.
 What would Pac-Man be like, taking this technology and putting it to the max?"

-Nakajima felt that most remakes and sequels to Pac-Man strive too far from what he considered "the fundamentals of what made Pac-Man so great."
+Nakajima felt that most remakes and sequels to Pac-Man stray too far from what he considered "the fundamentals of what made Pac-Man so great."
 With Championship Edition, he went back to the roots of the original to expand on its concept, while still keeping the game's core mechanics intact.
 Iwatani wanted the game to keep the simplicity of Pac-Man, as he felt that is what made the game fun and compelling.
 When the development team was discussing with Iwatani about the idea of the game, Namco Bandai was approached by Microsoft about a crossover promotional event centered around Pac-Man; with this in mind, the team focused on making the idea of players playing together a focal point for the game, wanting it to be full of excitement and action.